Email Marketing 101

 4 Ways Pinterest Can Reach Out To Small Businesses

-As I am sure you are aware, Pinterest is being talked about in every coffee shop, hair salon and boutique from here to the Tatooine.
-But for those uninitiated, think of Pinterest as like twitter for photos and videos, but with a fun layout.
-Not only does your Pinterest wall show pictures and video from all your friends and followers in a scrolling box, Pinterest creates a captivating interface that posts pictures and video everywhere; up, down, left, right, all over your screen.
-Upon creation of your account, Pinterest will ask you your hobbies and interests and automatically connect you with relevant and frequent posters of content that fits your tastes.
-You can filter these posts (or pins) by topics or fans, thus allowing you to find things you are looking for instantaneously or just browse around and see who’s looking at what.
-Pinterest welcomes new content and is a viral hotbed for interesting and fresh content.
 The current profile of the average Pinterest user tends to skew toward women of all ages, but primarily those in the oh-so-precious 17-27 range, making it a hot new proving ground when marketing to those Millennials we’ve been hearing so much about.
 However don’t forget about those guys out there.
 Men, who are typically later adopters of social media, are sure to jump in the game however as soon Pinterest picks up more steam and goes into the forefront of the social media world.

 Unlike Twitter, Pinterest isn’t about noise.
 However, it is about viral content.
 No need to post every photo from your last party here, save that for a Facebook album.
 Pinterest wants content that is fun to share, consider it visual bubble gum.
 Something that consumers can take in quickly, sweetly and be done with soon after.
 Using Pinterest in your everyday browsing is easy as all getout too.
 After registering your account, Pinterest will prompt you on how to install a “Pin It” button to your task bar which makes sharing the things you find across the web a simple and painless process.
-Let’s explore some ways you can harness Pinterest now to expose yourself to whoever your target market is:

 Creative Use of Your Brand In Action